ComputerGoblin69/spackel/README.md

 ### Raw pointers

+- `addr-of`: creates a pointer to its argument.
 - `read-ptr`: reads the value that a pointer points to.
 This is unsafe since the pointer could point anywhere.